spujadas/elk-docker/README.md

 **Note** - You can create as many entries as you want.
 Use `^C` to go back to the bash prompt.

-If you browse to *http://<your-host>:9200/_search?pretty* (e.g. [http://localhost:9200/_search?pretty](http://localhost:9200/_search?pretty) for a local native instance of Docker) you'll see that Elasticsearch has indexed the entry:
+If you browse to `http://<your-host>:9200/_search?pretty` (e.g. [http://localhost:9200/_search?pretty](http://localhost:9200/_search?pretty) for a local native instance of Docker) you'll see that Elasticsearch has indexed the entry:

 	{
 	  ...
-	  "hits" : {
+	  "hits": {
 	    ...
-	    "hits" : [ {
+	    "hits": [ {
-	      "_index" : "logstash-...",
+	      "_index": "logstash-...",
-	      "_type" : "logs",
+	      "_type": "logs",
 	      ...
-	      "_source":{"message":"this is a dummy entry","@version":"1","@timestamp":...}
+	      "_source": { "message": "this is a dummy entry", "@version": "1", "@timestamp": ... }
 	    } ]
 	  }
 	}

-You can now browse to Kibana's web interface at *http://<your-host>:5601* (e.g. [http://localhost:5601](http://localhost:5601) for a local native instance of Docker).
+You can now browse to Kibana's web interface at `http://<your-host>:5601` (e.g. [http://localhost:5601](http://localhost:5601) for a local native instance of Docker).

 Make sure that the drop-down "Time-field name" field is pre-populated with the value `@timestamp`, then click on "Create", and you're good to go.

 ## Forwarding logs <a name="forwarding-logs"></a>